cse110-fa22-group25/cse110-fa22-group25/specs/adrs/frontend/0006-simplify-filtering.md

-###### Filtering Simplification
+# Filtering Simplification

+## Context and Problem Statement

-## Should we simplify filtering for easier implementation?
+Should we simplify filtering for easier implementation?

 Would categories and subcategories be too difficult to implement filtering?

-Would collapsingdifferent categories be too difficult to implement given the time?
+Would collapsing different categories be too difficult to implement given the time?

+## Considered Options

+* Use categories and subcategories
+* Only allow major categories

-## Outcome
+## Decision Outcome

 Simplify to only allow major categories.
 A landlord isn't going to be keeping track of their tenants' iphone warranties.